 15. Sterling College – Craftsbury, VT

 Sterling College offers college for free to students who demonstrate a need by offering grants that defray college costs and allow students to graduate with a reasonable amount of debt.
-As one of the nation’s free colleges and premier ecological education providers, Sterling College prepares graduates in green technology and sustainable farming and to give back to their communities.
-Among colleges that are free, Sterling boasts an impressive student to faculty ratio of only 6 to 1.
-Sterling College’s campus kitchen is recognized as first in the country for local food that is offered through humane, fair trade.
+As one of the nation’s free colleges and premier ecological education providers, Sterling College prepares graduates in green technology and sustainable farming to give back to their communities.
+Among colleges that are free, Sterling boasts an impressive student-to-faculty ratio of only 6 to 1.
+Sterling College’s campus kitchen is recognized as the first in the country for local food that is offered through humane, fair trade.